-HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing No issues leasing units anticipated.
+HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing The occupancy rate for the Housing Authority of the City of Pittsburgh, (HACP) diminished in part as a result of the maintenance staff not being able to address any issues outside of emergency work orders for a period of three (3) months in FY 2020 during the initial onset of the COVID-19 pandemic.
+In addition to the issues caused by COVID-19, the HACP has several planned projects that will require relocation of HACP residents, and the planned vacancies are to accommodate the relocation specific projects.
+The HACP has implemented a comprehensive leasing plan that includes; leasing 36 vacant units each month, reduce move-outs by instilling community pride in the resident body, enhancement of curb appeal and increased security initiatives.
+It is anticipated the leasing plan will "net" a minimum of 120 leased-up units by June 2021.
+Many of the remaining vacant units are being utilized for relocation, based on the scheduled rehab of units within targeted sites.
+With the units that are scheduled for rehab, the HACP plans to temporarily relocate residents within the community while rehabilitation of the units is taking place.
 MTW Housing Choice Voucher Challenges are expected as rents continue to rise particularly in emerging neighborhoods once affordable under current FMR.
 Older housing in Pittsburgh continues to fail HQS inspections and there is a scarcity of landlords.
 The HACP plans to increase lease up through new landlord incentives and the approved alternative payment standard.
 Local, Non-Traditional Small community-based developers are not familiar with HUD and the HACP rules and regulations for the PBV/Gap Financing program.
 The HACP has created PBV/Gap Financing Program & Underwriting Guidelines and will continue to update the Guidelines as needed.
 The HACP will continue to share these guidelines with developers so that they are in a position to submit appropriate proposals.